Dante Alighieri Society

 - paper goods, cups, and forks, spoons, etc.

-PLEASE RSVP to dantesc@sbcglobal.net BY TUESDAY, SEPT.
+PLEASE RSVP to dantesantacruz1265@gmail.comBY TUESDAY, SEPT.
 16TH To RESERVE SPACE.

 Pot Luck Farm Picnic at THOMAS FARMS